OWASP/www-project-threat-dragon/docs-2/usage/config/github.md

 ## Github repository access

-This page is a step by step explanation of how to configure the Threat Dragon Web App for github access.
+This page is a step by step explanation of how to configure the Threat Dragon web application for github access.
-Most of these steps assume that the Threat Dragon web application is being used for learning or testing purposes, if it is in a production environment then ensure that full security controls are in place for any public accessible or sensitive use.
+Most of these steps assume that the web application is being used for learning or testing purposes, if it is in a production environment then ensure that full security controls are in place for any public accessible or sensitive use.

 ### Decide on configuration